Filing a Lis Pendens in a Divorce in Arizona

 Alternatively, he claimed there was a community lien against the home for improvements that were made to the home.

-To protect his claims, the Husband recorded a lis pendens against the home.
+To protect his claims, the Husband recorded a lis pendens in the divorce against the home.

-The wife claimed Husband had no basis to file the lis pendens against the house in their divorce and sought damages against the Husband.
+The wife claimed Husband had no basis to file the lis pendens in the divorce against the house in their divorce and sought damages against the Husband.

 The trial court concluded Husband’s contributions toward the home created an equitable lien against the property which made it appropriate for Husband to have filed and recorded the lis pendens and denied Wife’s request for damages resulting from the filing of the lis pendens.

 The wife appealed the divorce court’s ruling on these issues.

 The Arizona Court of Appeals ruled Arizona Revised Statute section 12-1119 allows a person to file and record a lis pendens in any lawsuit that could affect title to a home or other real estate.
 The Court of Appeals found it to be irrelevant whether the Husband did or did not have a claim for an equitable lien against the home.
 Instead, the question was whether had a claim that could affect the right incident to the title of the home.

 The Court of Appeals concluded a divorce affects a right incident to the title to the home if a judgment entered by the divorce court would expand, restrict, or burden the Wife’s rights bestowed by her title to the home.

 A divorce court should not consider whether a party, such as Husband, will prevail on his or her claim of a community lien unless the Husband’s claims are baseless.

 The Arizona Court of Appeals concluded Husband’s claims that he was fraudulently induced into signing the Disclaimer Deed and community lien claims could have affected title to the home.

 If Husband succeded in his fraudulent inducement claim, the nature of the home would have changed from sole property to community property.

 If the Husband had prevailed on the community lien claim, the community would have a lien against the home.

 The timing of Filing Lis Pendens in an Arizona Divorce